MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 The development of quantum computers is still in its infancy.
 Quantum hardware is expensive and most systems are located in universities and research labs.
 Where classical computers use familiar silicon-based chips, quantum computers use quantum systems such as atoms, ions, photons, or electrons.
 The technology is advancing, though, and limited public cloud access to quantum systems is available.

-Azure Quantum allows you to create quantum algorithms for multiple platforms at once while preserving flexibility to tune the same algorithms for specific systems.
+Azure Quantum allows you to create quantum algorithms for multiple platforms at once, while preserving flexibility to tune the same algorithms for specific systems.
 You can pick from many programming languages such as Qiskit, Cirq, and Q# and run your algorithms on multiple quantum systems.
 On Azure Quantum, it’s easy to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future.

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]